-SATA also supports external drives through External SATA more commonly known as eSATA. eSATA offers many more advantages when compared to other solutions.
-For example, it is hot-swappable, supports faster transfer speeds with no bottleneck issues like USB and FireWire, and supports disk drive technologies such as S.M.A.R.T..
+SATA also supports external drives through External SATA more commonly known as eSATA. eSATA offers many more advantages compared to other solutions.
+For example, it is hot-swappable, supports faster transfer speeds with no bottleneck issues like USB (universal serial bus) and FireWire, and supports disk drive technologies (e.g., S.M.A.R.T.).

-However, eSATA does have some disadvantages such as not distributing power through the cable like USB, which means drives require an external power source.
-The eSATA cable also supports a maximum length of up to 2m.
+However, eSATA does have some disadvantages, such as not distributing power through the cable like USB, which means drives require an external power source.
+The eSATA cable also supports a maximum length of up to 2 meters.
 Because of these disadvantages don't plan on eSATA becoming the only external solution for computers.

 There are two types of SATA cables.
 The SATA data cable that transmits the data between the drive and the motherboard has seven pins.
 The SATA power cable that connects to the power supply has fifteen pins.